 As more businesses move online and no longer interact with customers face-to-face, Stripe Identity helps these businesses confirm that you are who you claim to be.

-There are 3 different ways businesses can choose to confirm your identity through Stripe:
+There are multiple ways businesses can choose to confirm your identity through Stripe, including:

-We are constantly improving the accuracy of this technology to reduce cases where we falsely reject legitimate users or approve fraudsters pretending to be someone else.
+We are constantly improving the accuracy of our biometric technology (which matches a selfie with a photo in the ID document) to reduce cases where we falsely reject legitimate users or approve fraudsters pretending to be someone else.
 This is why we ask for your permission to use your images for training purposes.

 There are two different sets of permissions that we will ask of you for Stripe Identity.

-Stripe will capture images of you and your ID document to confirm your identity.
+Stripe will capture images of you and your photo ID document to confirm your identity.
 Stripe will use the captured images to check that the ID document is valid, and to confirm that the ID document presented belongs to you.
-Both Stripe and the business who requested your verification will have access to your verification status, captured images, and extracted data from images such as name, date of birth, and ID number.
-The business will not see the biometric identifiers used to confirm that your selfie matches the ID document, and those identifiers will be removed from our systems within 48 hours.
+Stripe will have access to your verification status, captured images, and extracted data from images such as name, date of birth, and ID number, to the extent permissible by law.
+If a business uses Stripe to verify your identity, the business will also have access to the same information (e.g., your verification status, insights regarding why Stripe was or was not able to verify your identity, captured images, and the extracted data from those images).
+The business will not see the biometric identifiers used to confirm that your selfie matches the photo ID document, and those identifiers will be removed from our systems within one year.
+Stripe retains biometrics for one year to identify fraud over time and across photo IDs, but you can opt-out at any time by contacting email@example.com.
+With this retained data, we also cross check new selfies against past submissions.
+As for the non-biometric data that you submitted (e.g., photo and ID document), Stripe retains that data in the business’ Stripe Dashboard for 3 years and provides the business with the ability to delete it sooner.
+If you save your identity information to your Link account, Stripe will retain that information for longer.
+See the Link FAQ here for more information about your Link account: https://support.link.com.

-If you are not comfortable sharing your information in this way, you can exit and no images will be captured.
-Please get in touch with the business that requested your verification for an alternative way to confirm your identity.
+If you are not comfortable sharing your information in this way, you can exit.
+If a business requested your verification, please get in touch with the business for an alternative way to confirm your identity.